mwweissmann/ocaml-posix-mqueue/README.md

 The [API of ocaml-mqueue](http://mqueue.forge.ocamlcore.org/doc/) is online at the [OCaml Forge](https://forge.ocamlcore.org/).

-Here is an example program that opens a queue, sends a message and then receives it's own messae again:
+Here is an example program that opens a queue, sends a message and then receives it's own message again:
 ```
 open Rresult
 open Mqueue